The Strategic Foundations of Norman Naval Blockades

 Sicily and Southern Italy (1060–1091)

-During the long campaign to conquer Sicily from the Muslims, Norman forces under Roger I repeatedly used blockades to isolate key ports and fortresses.
+During the prolonged campaign to conquer Sicily from the Muslims, Norman forces under Roger I repeatedly used blockades to isolate key ports and fortresses.
 The siege of Palermo (1071–1072) is a prime example: Norman ships blockaded the harbour while land armies besieged the city’s walls.
+Cut off from food and reinforcements from North Africa, the Muslim garrison eventually surrendered after a year of increasing deprivation.
+Roger also deployed smaller squadrons to intercept grain ships from Tunisia, ensuring that no relief could reach the besieged city.

-Deprived of food and reinforcements from North Africa, the Muslim garrison eventually surrendered.
-Similarly, during the siege of Bari (1068–1071), Robert Guiscard’s naval blockade cut the Byzantine city off from supplies by sea.
+Similarly, during the siege of Bari (1068–1071), Robert Guiscard’s naval blockade cut the Byzantine fortress off from supplies by sea.
 The Byzantines had relied on their fleet to bring in grain from the Adriatic, but once Norman vessels established a tight cordon, the city’s resistance crumbled.
-The fall of Bari marked the end of Byzantine power in mainland Italy.

-Norman blockades in the Mediterranean were not limited to sieges.
-They also targeted enemy trade routes.
+The fall of Bari marked the definitive end of Byzantine power in mainland Italy—a victory achieved as much by starvation at sea as by force on land.
+Norman blockades in the Mediterranean were not limited to sieges; they also targeted enemy trade routes.
 Muslim pirates operating from North Africa found their supply lines disrupted by Norman patrols based in Sicily and Malta.
-This not only protected Norman coastal settlements but also weakened the economic foundations of rival emirates.
+This not only safeguarded Norman coastal settlements but also systematically weakened the economic foundations of rival emirates, forcing them to pay tribute or face chronic shortages.

 The Norman Role in the Crusades